 While most avid skiers favour the popular ski slopes of Hakuba, Furano and Niseko, there are many smaller, just as cosy resorts where you can escape the crowds and indulge in onsen in your free time.
 Two of these pleasantly unknown towns are Togari Onsen and Shibu Onsen, both located not too far from Nagano city.

 Shibu Onsen (and Shiga Kogen Ski Resort)

-If the lure of the ski slopes of Shiga Kogen, not far out of the town, and the beauty of the town itself isn`t enough to convince you, what about the opportunity to access nine public onsen for free if you stay overnight in the town?
-That`s right, if you stay at a hotel in the town you will be given a key which opens all nine baths.
-Chances are you`ll even have them to yourself.
-It`s good luck to visit all nine in a night, so grab your towel, throw on your yukata and get bathing!
+If the lure of the ski slopes of Shiga Kogen, not far out of the town, and the beauty of the town itself isn't enough to convince you, what about the opportunity to access nine public onsen for free if you stay overnight in the town?
+That's right, if you stay at a hotel in the town you will be given a key which opens all nine baths.
+You might even be able to have one to yourself.
+It's good luck to visit all nine in a night, so grab your towel, throw on your yukata and get bathing!

-If this still hasn`t got you reaching for your suitcase, maybe the proximity (5 mins by bus) to the Jigokudani Monkey Park will get you going.
-Jigokudani is that place you`ve probably seen on TV, in brochures, online, and pretty much everywhere, where wild monkeys come down out of the mountains to take nice warm baths in the local hot springs.
-While you aren`t allowed to touch or feed the monkeys for everyone`s safety, it`s a fantastic photo op and unforgettable experience for all.
+If this still hasn't got you reaching for your suitcase, maybe the proximity (5 minutes by bus) to the Jigokudani Monkey Park will get you going.
+Jigokudani is that place you've probably seen on TV, in brochures, online, and pretty much everywhere, where wild monkeys come down out of the mountains to take nice warm baths in the local hot springs.
+While you aren't allowed to touch or feed the monkeys for everyone's safety, it's a fantastic photo op and unforgettable experience for all.

 These two very different destinations are both fantastic and unique in their own way, so be sure to avoid the crowds this winter and head for an onsen town!